 There is no fixed price point.
 The customers pledge mileage determines the value of bike funded by pedal power.
 Bikes up to a value of up to £1,750 can be funded by pedal power alone, additionally cyclists can chip in with a personal contribution if they want to upgrade their bike.
 This allows them to choose higher-end or electric bikes.

-We will encourage all Free2Cycle cyclists to build and maintain a relationship with their local retailers.
-Free2Cycle will supply all cyclists who are achieving their mileage pledge with annual reward vouchers redeemable at Free2Cycle associated retailers.
+We will encourage all free2cycle cyclists to build and maintain a relationship with their local retailers.
+Based on their commute mileage achieved, free2cycle will reward cyclists with vouchers redeemable at free2cycle associated retailers.

 We include the manufacturers’ size guides and information on our website and request cyclists to use these to confirm the bike is the correct size and suitable for them.

 All bikes are provided at supplier’s RRP.

 The liquidity is provided by free2cycle’s funding partners as a loan to the cyclist. free2cycle collects a contribution from the sponsor based on the cyclist’s mileage.
 In effect, the cyclist’s pedal power pays for the bike.
 Suppliers and retailers get paid within 7 days of the cyclist collecting their bike from the retailer.

 We use the internet to join the entire supply and demand chain in an efficient way, which is how we make this an extremely scalable solution.

 We are part of a cycling industry that is mainly run by cycle enthusiasts who like nothing more than to share the love of cycling. free2cycle is targeting the huge market that don’t currently cycle on a regular basis and who will appreciate the help of friendly local retailers.
 We will also be working with and supporting other cycling businesses and charities that share our aim of giving people the help, training and encouragement to get on their new bike.